Skip to main content

 • 2021: Your world view really matters: Reflections on interview-based research: Invited keynote speech at Annual Doctoral Conference, Edinburgh Napier University

-• 2021: Sub-theme co-convenor: Flexible lives: Sub-theme organised for 12th International Critical Management Studies Conference (with M Izak and H Shortt), BML Munjal University, India
+• 2021: Sub-theme co-convenor: Flexible lives: Sub-theme organised for 12th International Critical Management Studies Conference BML Munjal University, India, with Michal Izak (University of Roehampton, UK) and Harriet Shortt (University of the West of England, UK).

 • 2019: Senior Fellowship Higher Education Academy: